material-components/material-components-web/packages/mdc-line-ripple/README.md

 <!--docs:
-title: "Text Field Bottom Line"
+title: "Line Ripple"
 layout: detail
 section: components
-excerpt: "The bottom line indicates where to enter text, displayed below the label"
-iconId: text_field
+excerpt: "The line ripple is used to indicate certain information, such as a line of text or a selected element"
-path: /catalog/input-controls/text-field/bottom-line/
+path: /catalog/input-controls/line-ripple/
 -->

-# Text Field Bottom Line
+# Line Ripple

-The bottom line indicates the selected element or text, displayed below the label.
-When a text field/select is active, the line’s color and thickness vary.
+The line ripple is used to indicate the selected element or text.
+When a the line ripple is active, the line’s color and thickness vary.

 ## Design & API Documentation